10 Best Bars

 Compiling the list

-This list is not assembled by algorithms but by a small group of dedicated cocktail enthusiasts.
-Our contributors are not critics in the traditional sense, but passionate cocktail enthusiasts who approach each visit with curiosity and discernment.
-They remain anonymous to ensure the integrity of their experiences.
-These individuals have refined their palate and judgment by visiting numerous well-renowned bars across Canada and abroad.
-They also have solid foundations and knowledge about food and cocktails, allowing them to evaluate their experience better when visiting a bar or restaurant.
+This list is not assembled by algorithms, but by a small group of dedicated cocktail enthusiasts.
+Our contributors are not critics in the traditional sense.
+They approach each visit with curiosity and discernment and remain anonymous to preserve the integrity of their experiences.

 What makes a great bar?